omni360/aurin-acs/docs/developers.md

 The source code for ACS is managed using Git on [GitHub][github].
 You can check it out with:

     $ git clone https://github.com/urbanetic/aurin-acs.git

+If you don't want or need Git installed, you can download a ZIP from [GitHub][gitzip].

 ## Build